• Skip to primary navigation

 • Top it differently - Crushed crackers or breadcrumbs add crunch on top.

-These simple tweaks help you keep the recipe fresh while sticking to what works.
+These simple tweaks help you keep the recipe fresh while sticking to what works, and they translate well to make-ahead breakfast casserole ideas for guests; you can also find make-ahead cookout recipes for stress-free entertaining.

 Best Sides to Serve with Loaded Potato Casserole